 Summer Undergraduate Research Fellowship

 The Misericordia University Summer Undergraduate Research Fellowship Program (SURF) is sponsored by the Vice President of Academic Affairs Office.
-It will provide 14-15 undergraduate students with funding to participate in a 10 week one-on-one faculty guided summer research training program in residency on the Misericordia campus.
-(5/26/19 – 8/4/19) Research fellows receive one-on-one, faculty guided research training and participate in bi-weekly professional development seminars geared toward better preparing them for graduate school, future research experiences, and employment.
-The summer program culminates with two mandatory presentations of the students’ findings: a 15 minute oral presentation in the last week of the program and a poster presentation in October for the entire campus community.
+It will provide 15 undergraduate students with funding to participate in a 10 week summer research training program from 6/01/21 – 8/06/21 on the Misericordia campus.
+Research fellows receive one on one, faculty guided research opportunities and participate in bi-weekly professional development seminars geared toward preparing them for graduate school, future research experiences, and employment.
+The summer program culminates with two mandatory presentations of the students’ findings: a 10 minute oral presentation in the last week of the program and a poster presentation in October for the entire campus community, COVID permitting.

-Summer Research Fellows are expected to work full time in residence (27-35 hours per week) for the entire 10 weeks of the program.
-Students may not work additional jobs on campus while participating in the SURF program, except if that work is brief and directly related to the student’s research topic.
-For example: 5 day OT Kids with Autism camp as data collection for research project.
-Students may with the permission of their research mentor and the SURF Steering Committee work off campus for limited hours that do not interrupt their full-time commitment to the research program.
+Summer Research Fellows are expected to work full time (27-35 hours per week) for the entire 10 weeks of the program.
+Students may not work additional jobs on campus while participating in the SURF program, except when that work is brief and directly related to the student’s research topic.
+Students may, with the permission of their research mentor and the Director of the program, work off campus for limited hours that do not interrupt their full-time commitment to the research program.
 Failure to abide by this policy will result in a one year suspension from SURF participation for the student and mentor.
 Students are expected to spend approximately 2 hours every other week in professional development workshops.
-Non-attendance must be reported to the student research mentor and the AVPAA.
+Absences should be reported to the student research mentor and the Associate Vice President of Academic Affairs.

 Student/Faculty Mentor teams will be selected together by the SURF Steering Committee according to the following process and criteria: